Course Title: Develop teams and individuals

 A range of learning activities are planned for this course including self-paced and collaborative class room based activities.

-The self-based activities will be delivered through various technology platforms and will include student contribution to wikis and discussion threads, reflective journals, quizzes and interactive sessions.
+The self-based activities will be delivered through various technology platforms and will include quizzes, scenario case studies and interactive sessions.

 The collaborative classroom based activities will include group discussion, group problem solving activities and opportunities to practice skills in a simulated workplace environment.

 |2||17 Feb||Modelling high performance|

 |5||10 Mar||Modelling high performance|

 |11||28 Apr||Assessing staff development|

 |12||5 May||Leadership through decision making|

 |13||12 May||Modelling high performance|